 Jallianwala Bagh Massacre

-- A large crowd gathered in the enclosed ground of Jalliawalla Bagh.
+- A large crowd gathered in the enclosed ground of Jallianwala Bagh.

-- People came to protest against government’s repressive measure while some came to attend the annual Baisakhi fair.
+- People came to protest against the government’s repressive measures while some came to attend the annual Baisakhi fair.

 - General Dyer entered the area.
 Blocked the exit points and opened fire on the crowd, killing hundreds.

-- The government responded with brutal repression seeking to humiliate and terrorise people.
+- The government responded with brutal repression seeking to humiliate and terrorize people.

 - Satyagrahis were forced to rub their noses on the ground, crawl on the streets and do Salaam (salute) to all Sahibs.